Quantum-Software-Development/5-cybersecurity-social-engineering-fii-investor-intelligence-platform/docs/architecture/🇬🇧UPDATE_AND_REPROCESSING.md

 ## Investor Intelligence Platform — FIIs Brasil 🇧🇷

 > This document details two frequent questions about the system’s behavior in production: **(1)** how often the data is updated, and **(2)** whether each update requires reprocessing the entire pipeline from scratch.
-Both have direct answers that impact how the project should be operated and presented.[^1]
+Both have direct answers that impact how the project should be operated and presented.

 <br><br>